Austin-Williams/OB-notes/censorship-resistant-storage-of-OB-reviews-in-the-DHT.md

 ### Motivation

-Buyers rate vendors and then store these ratings in OpenBazaar's DHT.
-Later, when a shopper wants to see a vendor's ratings, she pulls the vendor's ratings from the DHT.
-Such a shooper faces two problems when receiving rating data from the DHT:
-1. How does the shopper know the ratings she receives correspond to actual OB trades?
-2. How does the shopper know that she's received _all_ the vendor's ratings (that the bad ratings haven't been censored)?

-In other words, how do we prevent (1) forgery and (2) censorship?

-We've already addressed (1) with trade receipts.
 Because the ratings exist in a signed and completed Ricardian contract (aka 'trade receipt'), we know ratings cannot be forged without creating fake trades via sybil buyers.
-Forging attacks are thus made more costly by requiring the attacker to create OB sybils.
+So shoppers needn't worry much about seeing 'fake' ratings of a vendor.

-But how can a shopper know that she's seeing _all_ the ratings; that none of the ratings are being kept from her?
-How can she conclude, with high probability, that she's getting the whole picture?
+But how can a shopper know that he's seeing _all_ the ratings; that none of the ratings are being kept from him?
+How can he conclude, with high probability, that he's getting the whole picture?
 That's the problem we attempt to address here.

-### Limitations

-We'd like a solution that does _not_ involve using the bitcoin blockchain.
-We've decided the solution should be 'in house' -- storing the values in our own DHT.
-Now, generally speaking, the problem of reaching consensus on a value in an open p2p-network of anonymous (and potentially malicious) participants is extreamly hard.
-In fact, that was the core motivation behind the invention of the blockchain to begin with.
-However, the type of data over which we want to reach consensus (the set of all ratings for a particular vendor) has a nice property that makes our version of the consensus problem much easier to solve.
-We don't need the heavy lifting a blockchain provides.

 ### Key Observation